-Arizona fingerprint clearance card applicants who find they have initially been denied a card can apply for a good cause exception.
+Arizona fingerprint clearance card applicants initially denied a card could apply for a good cause exception.
 The Arizona Board of Fingerprinting may deny the initial good cause exception and forward the case to a hearing in front of an administrative law judge in Phoenix, Arizona.
-The hearing provides an opportunity for the applicant to show their past crimes are no longer an issue.
-This hearing gives the applicant the opportunity to submit witness testimony (in person or by affidavit) and give testimony to the judge in regard to their rehabilitation, unlikeliness to commit another crime.
-It is during this time the applicant showcases why they should be given a good cause exception.
+The hearing allows the applicant to show their past crimes are no longer an issue.
+This hearing allows the applicant to submit witness testimony (in person or by affidavit) and give testimony to the judge regarding their rehabilitation and unlikeliness to commit another crime.
+During this time, the applicant showcases why the Board should give them a good cause exception.

 Good Cause Exception Hearing Tips

 - Reschedule: Under exceptional circumstances, it may be possible for you to reschedule your hearing for a later date by submitting a written request for a delay to the judge.
 In the event you have a formal notice of hearing, the assumption is you must attend on your scheduled hearing date.
-Failure to attend without justifiable cause will likely result in the denial of your good cause exception.
+Failure to show up without justifiable cause will likely result in their denial of your good cause exception.

-- Telephone: The administrative judge may allow an individual to appear at a hearing using a telephone.
-This usually only happens under exceptional circumstances, which means an inconvenience will not justify “hearing by telephone.”
-To request a hearing by telephone, an applicant must submit a written statement/motion explaining undue hardship of appearing at the hearing.
+- Telephone: The administrative judge may allow an individual to appear at a hearing using a phone.
+It usually only happens under exceptional circumstances, which means an inconvenience will not justify “hearing by telephone.”
+To request a hearing by telephone, an applicant must submit a written statement/motion explaining the undue hardship of appearing at the hearing.

 - Disabilities: Applicants with disabilities can request accommodations.
-By notifying the Board with reasonable time to make special arrangements they Board can grant applicants accommodations such as language interpreters.
-The board will seek the help of American Sign Language Association.
-However, it’s important to know due to cost constraints sign language interpreters have limited availability.
+By notifying the Board with reasonable time to make special arrangements, the Board can grant applicants accommodations such as language interpreters.
+The Board will seek the help of the American Sign Language Association.
+However, it’s vital to know due to cost constraints.
+Sign language interpreters have limited availability.
 The Arizona Fingerprint Bard also doesn’t prevent applicants from bringing their own interpreters.

-- Final Decision: After the hearing, the judge sends a recommendation to the Board.
+- Final Decision: The judge sends a recommendation to the Board after the hearing.
 The judge has eighty (80) days to send their decision.

-- Character Witnesses: An applicant may bring people to serve as character witness.
-This means they may call on friends, co-employees,and employers.
-It is best practice to bring no more than three (3) people.
+- Character Witnesses: An applicant may bring people to serve as character witnesses.
+It means they may call on friends, co-employees, and employers.
+It is best practice to bring only up to three (3) people.
 This number, however, is subject to the judge’s discretion.
 Having an attorney speak on your behalf is helpful but is not mandatory.

 - Dress: You should wear clothes that present a professional image.
 Wearing scrubs, shorts, t-shirts, etc., are not professional attire.

-If you’re interested in setting up a consultation with Chelle Law or learning more about our Good Cause Exception Hearing Tips reach out to us today.
+Contact us today if you’re interested in setting up a consultation with Chelle Law or learning more about our Good Cause Exception Hearing Tips.